 Scott Young had a dream…to build a business and take care of his family.
 His life was cut tragically short by a freak accident.
-But his life insurance was able to keep his dream alive by providing his family with the financial security they needed.
+His widow, Cathy Young shares how Scott’s life insurance was able to keep his dream alive by providing his family with the financial security they needed.

 Scott Young and his brother David built the largest heating and air conditioning business in their area.
 The business was so successful that Scott and his family were able to build a home in the Colorado countryside, with a hobby ranch for his children.